 Bathroom Vanity Choices – From Traditional To Ultra-modern

 When you go to the expense of renovating a bathroom, you want to sure every detail meshes perfectly, right?
 Whether you’re installing a rustic, cabin-style bathroom or a luxury spa-like retreat there’s a vanity that fits.
-Creativity has become the name of the game – from floating, wall-mounted vanities to converting an antique dresser with a basin-like sink on top.
+Creativity has become the name of the game in a bathroom remodel Waukesha – from floating, wall-mounted vanities to converting an antique dresser with a basin-like sink on top.
 There are dozens of textures, colors and styles from which to choose.

 Homeowners want a bathroom remodel to reflect their personality and lifestyle.
 With that in mind, consider these vanity choices: